How much tax will I pay on my retirement lump sum withdrawals?

 Step 1.
 Enter the amounts in your Retirement Fund

-Get the Rand amount from your Retirement fund provider
+Get the Rand amount for the Savings Pot from your Retirement fund provider

 R